Investigation of Singing Voice Separation for Singing Voice Detection in Polyphonic Music: Evaluation

-Table \ref{tab3}. shows the comparison of the experimental results on Jamendo dataset, the training and testing are split.
-The LRCN was implemented using the Keras and runned on GPU, the other 6 results were reported in the related reports on the public dataset Jamendo.
-When compared with shadow models SVM of Ramona, random forest of Lehner-2, our LRCN was better than the both.
-But the F1 score was lower than the bi-LSTM of Leglaive and LSTM of Lehner-3 with more complex features.
+Table \ref{fig:J} shows comparison results on Jamendo Corpus.
+The U-Net-LRCN outperforms the shallow models.
+For the method of Leglaive \cite{leglaive2015singing}, the bi-LSTM model, which considers the past and the future information, is used.
+Leglaive \cite{leglaive2015singing} achieved an F1 of 0.91, which outperforms other state-of-the-art works.
+On F1, the U-Net-LRCN achieves 0.892, 0.018 lower than Leglaive \cite{leglaive2015singing}, is on par with state-of-the-art.

-Table \ref{tab4}. gives the comparison results on the dataset of RWC pop.
-Compared with the SVM-HMM of Mauch, our proposed methods had an improvement of 3\% on f1 measure.
-When compared with the work of Schlüter, CNN was used on the spectrum for a two dimensional convolution, an accuracy of 0.927 and a recall of 0.935 was achieved.
-They did a data augmentation to increase the training data, the dataset size was changed in their work, and they have no f1 measure and the precision for comparison.
-With the same size on this dataset, the-state-of-the-art method is keeping by Lehner-3 with the LSTM-RNN and their well-design feature sets.
-The proposed LRCN get an F1 measure of 0.93.
-It is on par with the state of the art with the value of 0.936.
+As seen in Table \ref{fig:R}, on RWC dataset, method of Schlüter \cite{schluter2015exploring} performs best.
+It uses a data argument method.
+The dataset used is not the original one.
+Besides, the precision and F1 score are not given.
+Except for Schlüter \cite{schluter2015exploring}, the U-Net-LRCN attained an F1 of 0.930, which is an improvement over the state-of-the-art method of Mauch \cite{mauch2011timbre} by 0.026.

-Our proposed LRCN model is also based on the LSTM to learn the context relation.
-Although it has not yet reached the best performance of the state of the art, the LRCN is valid to learn the spatial relation and better than the LSTM.
+In summary, the proposed U-Net-LRCN produces relatively better results compared with state-of-the-art methods over two public datasets.
+Using the SVS method as a pre-processing step has demonstrated its incredible power to eliminate the accompaniment's interference and improve SVD performance.
+However, our proposed U-Net-LRCN is also based on the LSTM to learn the context relation.
+The U-Net-LRCN is capable of learning the spatial relation and performs better than the LSTM.